visch/wyatt/README.md

+Disclaimer, none of this is tested use at your own risk

 # Wyatt - Stock Financial Data Scraper

 Pull quarterly revenue and gross margin for stocks from Yahoo Finance and SEC EDGAR.